smoluck/SMONSTER/README.md

 # SMONSTER
 Hi everyone.

-Today i'm releasing the Smonster Kit to public for both Freelance or Studios.
+Today i'm releasing the SMONSTER Kit to public for both Freelance or Studios.
-- SMONSTER kit is production ready.
+- This kit is production ready.
 - If you want to contribute to the development you can.
 - Give financial support, i'd appreciated that.